Vaitesswar/Bulls-Cows/README.md

 ## Overview ##

-This is a Spring Boot REST application which uses JDBC Template for accessing MySQL database.
-This REST server helps to facilitate playing a number guessing game known as "Bulls and Cows".
+This is a Spring Boot REST application which helps to facilitate playing a number guessing game known as "Bulls and Cows".
 In each game, a 4-digit number is generated where every digit is different.
 For each round, the user guesses a number and is told the exact and partial digit matches.

 - An exact match occurs when the user guesses the correct digit in the correct position.
 - A partial match occurs when the user guesses the correct digit but in the wrong position.

 Once the number is guessed (exact matches for all digits) the user wins the game.
 Please use Postman API platform to play the game.
+JDBC Template is used to access MySQL database.

 ## Features of game ##